-La Grande Illusion was directed by Jean Renoir, son of the great painter August Renoir, in 1937.
+La Grande Illusion was directed by Jean Renoir, son of the great painter Auguste Renoir, and released in 1937.
 It stars Jean Gabin, Pierre Fresnay, Erich Von Stroheim and Dita Parlo in a short, but significant role.
 This film has the particularity to be the first non-American film to be nominated for Best Picture at the Oscars.
-Best Picture, not Best Foreign Film.
-Anyway, this category didn’t exist back in 1937.
+Best Picture, not Best Foreign Film as this category actually didn’t exist back in 1937.

-Jean Renoir’s film takes place during the first World War.
-The film starts when the plane of Lieutenant Maréchal (Gabin) and Capitaine de Boëldieu is crashed by the commandant Von Rauffenstein (Stroheim).
-By coincidence, the commandant happens to know Boëldieu’s family and invites the two men to share a dinner.
-They later are transferred in a German prisoner camp.
-There, they meet a gang of nice French soldiers, including lieutenant Rosenthal (Marcel Dalio) and Cartier (Julien Carett), an actor.
-They have a project: escape from the jail.
-At night, they dig a big tunnel, risking their life, until the day they learn they’ll be transferred to another jail… Here, Boëldieu and Maréchal discover that Von Rauffenstein is in charge of the prison… Even if they have a privileged relation with him, their idea to escape still occupy their minds.
+Jean Renoir’s film takes place during the First World War.
+The film starts when Lieutenant Maréchal (Gabin) and Capitaine de Boëldieu’s plane is crashed by Commandant Von Rauffenstein (Stroheim).
+By coincidence, the commandant happens to know Boëldieu’s family and invites both men to share a dinner.
+They later are transferred to a German POW camp.
+There, they meet a gang of nice French soldiers, including Lieutenant Rosenthal (Marcel Dalio) and Cartier (Julien Carett), an actor.
+They have a project: to escape from the jail.
+At night, they dig a big tunnel, often risking their lives.
+One day (before they had time to escape) they are transferred to another camp… Here, Boëldieu and Maréchal discover that Von Rauffenstein is in charge of the prison… Even if they have a privileged relationship with him, their idea to escape still occupy their minds.

 I have to thank my grandmother for having talked to me about this film.
 She didn’t say much about it, except that it was a great film, but it made me curious to see it and I don’t regret I did.
 It’s simply one of the most beautiful films I’ve ever seen.
-It has the particularity not only to be a war movie (or a prison movie), but overall an anti-war movie.
-This is expressed by all the film visual and narrative poetry.
-World War I and World War II were of course pretty different.
-In this film, we feel that no one had the desire to fight against the enemy, the Frenchs just like the Germans.
+It has the particularity, not only to be a war movie (or a POW movie) but, overall, to be an anti-war movie.
+This is expressed with all the film’s visual and narrative poetry.
+World War I and World War II were pretty different.
+In this film, we feel that no one had the desire to fight against the enemy, the French soldiers just like the Germans soldiers.
 They had to because it was their “duty”.
 Remember this scene when the German prison guard, Arthur, says that the war is lasting too long?
 Of course, this is just a movie and the reality might not have been exactly like this.
-The film also has the particularity to have been released only two years before the beginning of the second world war.
-The world was, of course, feeling that something serious was about to happen, particularly because of the the rise of the Nazism Another great anti-war film released in the 30’s was All Quiet on the Western Front.
+The film also has the particularity to have been released only two years before the beginning of the Second World War.
+The world was feeling that something serious was about to happen, particularly due to the rise of the Nazism.
+Another great anti-war film released in the 30’s was All Quiet on the Western Front.

-In the film, a flower is the symbol of this peace desire
+In the film, a flower is the symbol of this desire for peace.

 La Grande Illusion amazed with its visual quality.
-The work of the cinematography makes the film quite impressive.
-The clarity and the purity of the images matches perfectly to some memorable camera shots or camera movements.
-There would be many to mention, but some grabs my attention more than others:
+The work of cinematographer Christian Matras) makes the film quite impressive.
+The clarity and the purity of the images are in harmony with some memorable camera shots and camera movements.
+There would be many to mention, but some grabbed my attention more than some others:

 One of the most noticeable camera movements is this long take when the French soldiers are singing La Marseillaise.
-The camera moves from the French soldiers singing, to the German guards who aren’t, to the French soldiers.
-With the music, it creates a sort of choreography and allows us to notice the emotional contrast between each character.
+The camera moves from the French soldiers singing, to the German guards who aren’t, and to the French soldiers again.
+With the music, it allows us to notice the emotional contrast between each group characters.

-A camera shot that I particularly like is the one when the group of French prisoners is looking at the window.
-This one is first introduced to us with a travelling on each face.
+A camera shot that I particularly like is the one when the group of French prisoners is looking out the window.
+This one is first introduced to us with a traveling showing us each of their faces.
 There’s something very strong about this shot.
 It sort of tells us that, as a gang, they can resist the enemy.

-Except for its visual dimension, one of the strongest aspect of the film is its screenplay, and particularly its dialogues.
-I was watching the film and would have like to note every lines.
+Except for its visual dimension, one of the strongest aspects of the film is its screenplay, and particularly its dialogues.
+I was watching the film and would have liked to note every line.
 There’s something so clever about them.
-One can say something very simple, but the way it’s said, it becomes unique, poetic and quotable.
+One can say something very simple, but because of the way it’s said, it becomes unique, poetic, and quotable.
 The film makes an interesting contrast between drama and comedy.
 This is embodied by the characters and also by the screenplay.
-Here are some examples, I’ve written them in their original language (French) and add a English translation.
+Here are some examples, I’ve written them in their original language (French) and added an English translation.
 It might not be exactly accurate, but it’s just to help you understand:

 1- Maréchal: “Ben tu sais moi je vais pas au théâtre, c’est trop sérieux.
 J’aime mieux le vélo.” (“The theater’s too deep for me.
 I prefer bicycling.”)